BUU44620 Social Innovation and Social Impact 2021/22

-- Remember, understand and apply the key theories / frameworks / debates in the field of social innovation and its role in bringing about social change
+- LO1 Describe and apply the key theories / frameworks / debates in the field of social innovation, social impact and social finance and its role in bringing about social change

-- Apply principles of social innovation to problem solving, analysis and social impact evaluation;
+- LO3 Apply principles of social innovation, impact measurement and social finance to problem solving, analysis and social impact evaluation;

-- Demonstrate the capacity to understand, address and assess social challenges locally and globally.
+- LO4 Demonstrate the capacity to understand, assess and address social and environmental challenges locally and globally

-- Design and execute a systematic literature review
+- LO6 Design and execute a systematic literature review

 Module Pre Requisite